SELF-Technology/self-chain-public/docs/about-self/the-story.md

 ## The SELF Ecosystem: Four Pillars of Digital Freedom

-### 🏠 **Individual Users: Your Personal Digital Fortress**
+### 🏠 **Individual Users: Private Digital Universe**
 **The Super-App with Personal Cloud Node**

 Every SELF user gets their own personal cloud infrastructure—not rented server space, but a true personal node that hosts:
-- **Private AI Assistant**: Your personal AI runs on YOUR hardware, learning from YOUR data, serving only YOU
+- **SELF AI**: A smart system that remembers your preferences, improving your AI experience with every interaction
-- **Encrypted Messaging**: Signal-level security with seamless integration to other SELF users and services
+- **SELF Cloud**: Private, encrypted storage for your files and data, integrated with your AI.
+Keep everything in SELF Cloud and share context across apps without giving up control
-- **Private Browsing**: Web browsing that leaves no trace on corporate servers
+- **SELF Messenger**: Node-to-node messaging, meaning it's only you and the receiver involved
-- **Personal Data Vault**: All your information stays under your control, encrypted and accessible only to you
+- **SELF Calendar**: Integrate with any popular calendar provider while maintaining privacy.
+AI-enabled scheduling and smart event management

 *Target: Privacy-conscious individuals, professionals handling sensitive data, anyone tired of being surveilled*